 I had two simultaneous and inseparable urges.
 One, to turn away quickly, lest I breathe spores the strange life forms surely exhaled upon being exposed to light.
 At the same time, I couldn't turn away, overtaken by a curiosity almost as strange as that of a passerby at the scene of an accident.

 I'd never seen cheese with such a thick five o'clock shadow.
 The pizza, apparently bored with Parmesan, had decided to grow its own blue cheese.
+But strangest of all was the tiny voice I heard coming from the tomatoes.
+"I'm melting.
+What a cruel world.
+I'm melting."

 I felt myself turn green as I feared the aliens inside the refrigerator had already infected me with their spores.
 I held my breath and ran out of the building as fast as my turning stomach would allow.